Rules Based Forex Trading For Accurate Entries

 Also, news drivers can move markets and cause stop outs, or additional profits.
 So you need a set of rules for trading around volatile news drivers.

-Additional Forex Trading Rule – When entering a trade make sure strong news drivers are at least one hour away to give you time to move your stop to break even on any recently entered trades.
+When entering a trade make sure strong news drivers are at least one hour away to give you time to move your stop to break even on any recently entered trades.
 Otherwise exit the trade or wait until after the news to consider a new trade entry.
-Make sure stops are at break even ahead of any volatile news events on the forex news calendar.
+Make sure stops are at break-even ahead of any volatile news events on the forex news calendar.
+Example: If you enter a trade on the USD/JPY and there is a USD or JPY news driver in the next hour, make sure your stop is at breakeven or better before the news.

-Sometimes the entire forex market, or groups of currency pairs are trending and moving with the trends almost every day.
-Understanding the condition of the market is important to forex traders and can be incorporated into a rules based forex trading system.
-If many of the pairs and currency groups look choppy on the charts you can set up rules to deal with this problem, like specifying the number of lots traded to be less.
+Understanding the condition of the market is important to forex traders and can be incorporated into a rules-based forex trading system.
+If many of the pairs and currency groups look choppy on the charts you can set up rules to deal with this problem, like specifying the number of lots traded to be less or staying out of the market altogether.
 Market conditions change from trending to ranging or choppy and if you can identify this, you can account for this with a new rule.

-In order to be able to know the condition of the forex market you need a technique and set of indicators to analyze.
-We suggest multiple time frame analysis applied to individual currencies.
-Using these market analysis techniques will always give you a clear view of the current market conditions, trending, ranging, oscillating, choppy, on any pair or group of pairs with one common currency.
+Drilling down the charts daily with multiple time frame analysis will always give you a clear view of the current market conditions, trending, ranging, oscillating, choppy, on any pair or group of pairs with one common currency.

 If a forex trader has 6 months to one year of trading experience and is consistently making positive pips, it is possible to “loosen” some of the forex trading rules and look for more trading opportunities.
 Anyone who has successful traded the forex market this long has earned the right to look for more pips.
 Experienced traders can look to do short term intra-day trades, trade outside the boundaries of the main trading session, and possibly even do short term trades against the trend.
-You still need to have a set of forex day trading rules similar to the ones we have discussed so this article.
+You still need to have a basic set of rules for day trading similar to the ones we have discussed.

-Experienced Traders Rule – If a currency pairs trends in one direction for a week or more, but cycles in the other direction it is okay to do a short term trade against the major trend.
+If a currency pairs trends in one direction for a long period of time, but cycles in the other direction it is okay to do a short-term trade against the major trend.
+Short term reversals can and do happen and can continue for a few days.

-Experienced Traders Rule – If the entire market is ranging and you would like to do some short term trading trying to make 40-50 pips at a time this is not a problem either, as long as you follow the five basic rules we set out in this article.
+If the entire market is ranging and you would like to do some short-term trading trying to make 40-50 pips at a time this is not a problem.
+Just follow the five basic rules we set out in this article.
 Forex day trading rules are most definitely for experienced traders.

 Experienced forex traders can develop more intricate rules for profit taking, setting price targets, and scaling out additional lots.
-Advanced forex traders should review our resources related to forex profit management then prepare additional rules based on the ideas presented in this great resource.
+Advanced forex traders should review our resources related to forex profit management then prepare additional rules based on the ideas presented in this article.

 Rules Based Forex Trading